rayenghanmi/RyTuneX/README.md

 That's it!
 It's as easy as that.
 Now you're ready to enjoy the features of RyTuneX.

 > [!NOTE]
-> Due to the no-certified setup excutable you'll encounter warnings from Windows Defender during installation saying that the app is a malware or it's from an untrusted source due to , if you're concerned you can clone the repo and build it yourself.
+> Due to the non-certified setup executable, you may encounter warnings from Windows Defender during installation, indicating that the app is flagged as malware or from an untrusted source.
+If you have concerns, you can clone the repository and builde the application yourself.

 **Important**: Only download RyTuneX from the official [GitHub releases page](https://github.com/rayenghanmi/RyTuneX/releases).
 Avoid downloading from unofficial sources to ensure the integrity of the application.